virtual-labs/exp-beam-voltage-iitk/experiment/theory.md

 </video><br>Video on Effect of Beam voltage on conducting and insulating samples</div>

 </div>
+<div style="content: '.';clear: both;display: block;height: 0;visibility: hidden;"></div>
-We can appreciate that that particles (say spherical particles) will only have limited contact area with conducting carbon tape it is sitting on (say point contact), and even after gold coating, the shadow effect during sputtering may not cover the bottom region of the particle, and may not provide complete conductivity path.
+<div style ="text-align: justify;text-justify: inter-word;"> We can appreciate that that particles (say spherical particles) will only have limited contact area with conducting carbon tape it is sitting on (say point contact), and even after gold coating, the shadow effect during sputtering may not cover the bottom region of the particle, and may not provide complete conductivity path.
 In that case, the particles may not be able to dissipate the charge and will show sample charging.
 <br><br>

 <img src="images/f1.jpg" height="500px" width="700px"><br>